Hasenn/do-core-asm/README.md

 ### Comments

-A Comment starts with `;` and ends on a newline
+A Comment starts with `;` and ends on a newline.

-As of now only comments after an instructions are supported but this will change in the future.
+As of now only comments after an instruction are supported but this will change in the future.

 ### Registers

 General purpose registers start with an 'r' followed by a number, like `r0` or `R1`

-Special registers are `RIP` and `RFLAGS` and **must** be uppercase. they are not supported as of yet in instructions of the do-core architecture and will most likely only be usable at certain places of certain instructions.
+Special registers are `RIP` and `RFLAGS` and **must** be uppercase. they are not supported as of yet in instructions of the do-core architecture and will most likely only be usable at certain places in specific instructions.

 ## Command line